yididiel7/goose/docs/plugins/available-toolkits.md

 ## 2. GitHub Toolkit

-The **GitHub** toolkit provides detailed configuration and procedural guidelines for GitHub operations.
+The **GitHub** toolkit provides detailed configuration and procedural guidelines for GitHub operations, including:

+- **Pull Request Reviews:** View and analyze PR reviews and nested comments.
+- **API Integration:** Access GitHub API for repository operations.
+- **Command Line Interface:** Integration with `gh` CLI tool.

-## 3. Lint Toolkit
+## 3. JIRA Toolkit

-The **Lint** toolkit ensures that all toolkits have proper documentation.
-It performs the following checks:

-- Toolkit must have a docstring.
-- The first line of the docstring should contain more than 5 words and fewer than 12 words.
-- The first letter of the docstring should be capitalized.
+The **JIRA** toolkit facilitates interaction with JIRA issues and projects through:

+- **Issue Management:** View and interact with JIRA issues.
+- **Command Line Integration:** Integration with `jira` CLI tool.
+- **Authentication:** Handle JIRA authentication and initialization.

+## 4. Memory Toolkit

+The **Memory** toolkit provides persistent storage capabilities:

+- **Local and Global Storage:** Store memories in both local (.goose/memory) and global (~/.config/goose/memory) locations.
+- **Categorization:** Organize memories with categories and tags.
+- **Natural Language Format:** Store and retrieve memories in natural language format.
+- **Template Integration:** Use memories in system prompts via Jinja templates.

-## 4. RepoContext Toolkit
+## 5. RepoContext Toolkit

-The **RepoContext** toolkit provides context about the current repository.
-It includes:
+The **RepoContext** toolkit provides context about the current repository:

 - **Repository Size:** Get the size of the repository.
 - **Monorepo Check:** Determine if the repository is a monorepo.
-- **Project Summarization:** Summarize the current project based on the repository or the current project directory.
+- **Project Summarization:** Summarize the current project based on the repository or project directory.

-## 5. Screen Toolkit
+## 6. Screen Toolkit

-The **Screen** toolkit assists users in taking screenshots for debugging or designing purposes.
-It provides:
+The **Screen** toolkit assists users in taking screenshots for debugging or designing purposes:

 - **Take Screenshot:** Capture a screenshot and provide the path to the screenshot file.
 - **System Instructions:** Instructions on how to work with screenshots.

+## 7. Summarization Toolkits

+Goose includes several summarization-focused toolkits:

-## 6. SummarizeRepo Toolkit
+### 7.1 SummarizeRepo Toolkit

-The **SummarizeRepo** toolkit helps in summarizing a repository.
-It includes:

-- **Summarize Repository:** Clone the repository (if not already cloned) and summarize the files based on specified extensions.
+- **Repository Analysis:** Clone and summarize repositories based on specified extensions.

-## 7. SummarizeProject Toolkit
+### 7.2 SummarizeProject Toolkit

-The **SummarizeProject** toolkit generates or retrieves a summary of a project directory based on specified file extensions.
-It includes:
+- **Project Overview:** Generate or retrieve summaries of project directories based on specified file extensions.

-- **Get Project Summary:** Generate or retrieve a summary of the project in the specified directory.

-## 8. SummarizeFile Toolkit
+### 7.3 SummarizeFile Toolkit

-The **SummarizeFile** toolkit helps in summarizing a specific file.
-It includes:

-- **Summarize File:** Summarize the contents of a specified file with optional instructions.
+- **File Content Analysis:** Summarize specific files with optional custom instructions.

+## 8. Web Browser Toolkit

+The **Web Browser** toolkit provides web interaction capabilities:

+- **Web Content Access:** Fetch and analyze web content.
+- **URL Handling:** Process and validate URLs.
+- **Content Extraction:** Extract relevant information from web pages.

+## 9. Reasoner Toolkit

+The **Reasoner** toolkit enhances decision-making capabilities:

+- **Logical Analysis:** Apply reasoning to complex problems.
+- **Decision Support:** Help evaluate options and make informed choices.
+- **Pattern Recognition:** Identify patterns and relationships in data.

+## 10. Synopsis Toolkit

+The **Synopsis** toolkit provides core development and system interaction capabilities.
+Note that this toolkit requires the Synopsis moderator to be enabled to function properly.

+- **Bash Operations:** Execute shell commands with working directory and source file support.
+- **Text Editing:** View, create, replace, and insert content in files with undo support.
+- **Process Management:** Start, list, view output, and cancel background processes.
+- **Web Content:** Fetch and analyze web content with HTML and text extraction.

+> **Important:** This toolkit only works when used with the Synopsis moderator.
+Make sure the Synopsis moderator is enabled in your configuration to use these capabilities.